Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Conclusion

 \section{Conclusion}

-In this work, we have performed an extensive study of obsolete information update when it contradicts other newly acquired information.
-In this paper, we are particularly interested in the second form.
-To achieve this, we propose an entirely novel information-revising approach when a BN is used as the representation model.
-Our approach is theoretically supported, first, by the proposition of a new concept $\epsilon$-Contradiction in the update context.
-Second, by defining and proving some new properties and propositions to solve the obsolete information update problem efficiently.
-Additionally, we design a novel polynomial-time algorithm which returns the set of all possible obsolete observations.
-One of the most significant contributions is that the results are presented in an original way, in the form of an AND-OR tree.
-It encodes all possible subsets of obsolete observations and can be effectively used to maintain a consistent database.
-Our approach efficiency is confirmed experimentally since our simulations on a real database in the elderly fall prevention context are very encouraging, reaching an accuracy of $96\%$.
-Uncertainty due to information obsolescence is a problem clearly overlooked in the literature.
-State of the art shows that there is still no work around the information obsolescence in a dynamic context, taking into account uncertainty and using BN.
+In this work, we proposed an entirely novel information-updating approach when a CBN is used as a representation model.
+The core idea is to identify obsolete information when it contradicts other newly acquired one in order to restore a database consistency.
+Our approach is theoretically supported, first, by the proposition of a new concept $\epsilon$-Contradiction to detect contradictions between a set of observations.
+Second, by defining and proving new properties and propositions to identify obsolete information efficiently.
+We design a polynomial-time algorithm to solve the information obsolescence problem.
+One of the most significant contributions is that the results are presented in an original way, in the form of an explanation AND-OR tree.
+It encodes all possible obsolete observations and can be effectively used to update information.
+We demonstrate the applicability of the proposed approach on a real database in the context of an European elderly fall-prevention project.
+Our approach efficiency is confirmed experimentally since our simulations are very encouraging, reaching an accuracy of $93\%$.